PW22-SBN-01/OCTraN/README.md

 cd dataset_pipeline/
 python3 -m dataset_helper.dataset_iterators
 ```
-The visualizer wo;; plot out the RGB, Disparity, Boosted Disparity frame from the dataset and the corresponding 3D point cloud, as shown below:
+The visualizer wo;; plot out the RGB, Boosted Disparity and non-boosted Disparity frame (in that order) from the dataset and the corresponding 3D point cloud, as shown below:

 <img src="media/plot_dataset_3D.png">